avoidant/avoidant.github.io/_posts/2017-01-31-genesis-of-a-disorder.md

 It was clear from the very start of my life that I am, and will always remain alone.
 I grew to appreciated this as an adult, finding it hard to keep my fear and embarassment in check when working with people (I have to compensate it by believing I'm someone else, or simply better than othrs).

 Inside of me, within my deepest self, I know I want to bring good to the world, despite being hobbled in such an unwelcome way.
 This may sound trite and overused, but I want to leave the world a better place than I found it.
-I'm sorry if, through my cruelty, I ever hurt someone, and I really wish I was capable of joining the rest of humanity without feelings of being unwothy or fake.
+I'm sorry if, through my cruelty, I ever hurt someone, and really wish I was capable of joining the rest of humanity without feelings of being unwothy or fake.